ltguillaume/droidshows/readme.md

 \+ Option to include specials in unwatched count
 \+ Mark next episode seen via swipe now vibrates
 \+ Undo function (until exit)
-\+ Showing middot · when all new episodes are aired
+\+ Showing middot Â· when all new episodes are aired
 \+ New show & episode details views
 \+ View full size poster and fan art
 \* Sorting shows by first unseen episode